I want people need to leave a session thinking

 Whether it’s their team, their clients or their vendors… the reach of our sessions are intended to enhance relationships not simply individuals.

 I know my limits.
 I won’t share on a topic I’m not well versed in.

 Value pricing – no. Hiring, training and retaining team members – no. Cryptocurrency – not a chance.
-Microsoft, Sage, Xero – nope.
+Microsoft, Sage, MYOB – nope.

 The topics I do love I’m really passionate about.